arlin1203/Module-3/List : Sum of List Items.md

-# List Operations in Python: Sum of List Items
+# List Operations in Python- Sum of List Items

 ## 🎯 Aim
 To write a Python program that calculates the **sum of all elements** in a list.